-- A vast network – 3PLs efficiency hinges on creating and developing relationships with all business that play a part of the freight industry.
-Such associations allow them to develop methods that increase speed and decrease a company’s overheads.
+- A vast network – 3PLs efficiency hinges on creating and developing relationships with all businesses that play a part of the freight industry.
+Such associations allow them to develop methods that increase speed and decrease a company’s overhead.

-- No Labor Hassel – You do not need to manage a large workforce that handles shipping, fulfillment and other such services.
-As a result, you do not need to deal with all the responsibilities that are attached to such a labor force such as, unions, wages, insurance, firing, and hiring.
+- No labor hassel – You do not need to manage a large workforce that handles shipping, fulfillment and other such services.
+As a result, you do not need to deal with all the responsibilities that are attached to a labor force such as, unions, wages, insurance, firing, and hiring.